SC21 Is Planning for an In-Person Event

 Before You Travel

-The following proactive steps are being taken to maintain a safe and healthy environment at SC21:
+The following steps are being taken to maintain a safe and healthy environment at SC21:

-- We will continue to provide timely WHO and other relevant updates to registered attendees throughout the conference as needed.
+SC21 may enforce additional requirements, particularly to align with CDC guidelines for masking and social distancing at the time of the meeting.
+We will continue to provide timely CDC and other relevant updates to registered attendees throughout the conference as needed.